 It has also expressed conditional willingness to return to the six-nation nuclear disarmament talks that it abandoned in April 2009, a month before staging a second nuclear test.

 The two Koreas, China, Russia, Japan and the United States make up the talks group.
+Washington, Seoul and Tokyo say Pyongyang must improve relations with the South and show sincerity about disarmament before they can resume.

 For its part, the North wants United Nations sanctions to be scrapped and a US commitment to hold talks on a formal peace treaty before it returns to the discussions, which have dragged on since 2003.